 Salary: Due to the current uplift in childcare Solicitors, a professional can earn between £30-£50 per hour depending on experience.

-If a development goes ahead without meeting the criteria of the Local Authorities regulations, the person or group responsible may find themselves being prosecuted.
+If development goes ahead without meeting the criteria of the Local Authorities' regulations, the person or group responsible may find themselves being prosecuted.

 Many solicitors are attracted to planning law as the work can be varied and interesting.

 Salary: Planning Solicitors can expect to get between £30 – £45 per hour.

 A Commercial Property Solicitor takes care of all legal aspects of selling or buying Commercial Property.